davidacmoreira/devradar/README.md

 ## Run

-> **NOTE:** Each of the projects can run idependent and can be used, but both, *Frontend Web* and *Frontend Mobile* depend on the *Backend* to execute operations that need to access to the datatbase, and will show some errors if you try to done some of those operations without the *Backend* running.
+> **NOTE:** The *Frontend Web* and *Frontend Mobile* depend on the *Backend* to execute operations that need to access to the datatbase, and will show some errors if you try to done some of those operations without the *Backend* running.

 To execute the *Backend* and use the API, run `npm start`.